ToussaintJ/teklid-github-pages/_posts/2022-06-01-debugging.md

 Debugging is a bit like alchemy, where each line of code is an ingredient in a potion.
 You mix variables, stir logic, and wait for the brew to bubble with the truth.
 It's like concocting magic from the arcane runes of code.

-![Line by Line Alchemy](/assets/images/line_by_line_alchemy.png) Generate the image of a detective brewing a potion with code lines as ingredients.
+![Line by Line Alchemy](/assets/images/line_by_line_alchemy.png)

 ## The Bug Vanquisher: Victorious Rejoicing